nando-2002/Solar-Rocket-Stuff/README.md

-# Solar-Rocket-Stuff
+# Solar Thermal Propulsion
-Stuff I made to help prove the feasibility of solar thermal propulsion and hopefully it's superiority over hypergolic rockets and ion thrusters for many use cases.
+This project will demonstrate the feasibility and superiority for in-space maneuvering with solar thermal rockets instead of the 2 widely used methods as of September 2024
+*Chemical Thrust
+  *Hypergolic bipropellant
+  *Monopropellant
+*Ion Thrust
+  *Hall Effect
+  *Gridded Electrostatic